|

 body armor of any sort, with the most common

-form of body armor being a bullet proof
+form of body armor being a so-called "bullet proof

-at best.
-Since almost no one has body armor,
+Since almost no one actually has any body armor,

 the bias is strongly in the favor of an